carlosoliveiracacia/website/docs/_sources/resume.rst.txt

 | **Director - Data Analytics** | Aug 2017 - Nov 2018
 | **Scientist** | Jul 2014 - Jul 2017

-* Developed Fully Integrated Molecular Diagnostics for Personalized Medicine in a cross-functional setting, combining Machine Learning and Laser Desorption Ionization Mass Spectrometry (MALDI) for the creation of new proteomic blood based tests with clinical application.
+* Developed fully integrated molecular diagnostics for Personalized Medicine in a cross-functional setting, combining Machine Learning and Laser Desorption Ionization Mass Spectrometry for the creation of new proteomic blood based tests with clinical application.
-* Contributed for the development of new algorithms (published in peer-reviewed journals) to address the curse of dimensionality that strongly conditions the applicability of traditional Machine Learning techniques in the clinical setting.
+* Supervised a team of 2 Data Scientists and focused on creating an experiment driven and fluid environment to test the feasibility of a constant pipeline of potential projects.
 * Co-inventor of 3 granted patents (US 9,779,204, US 10,007,766 and 10,037,874) for methods combining Machine Learning and Mass Spectrometry with clinical applications in prostate cancer, hepatocellular carcinoma and immunotherapy of melanoma.

 | Lawrence Berkeley National Laboratory, Berkeley, CA
 | **Physicist Postdoctoral Fellow** | Feb 2012 - May 2014